- Care services

 Where can I go to get more information?

 You can speak to a member of staff at Calderdale College, your C&K Careers advisor at your school, Lead the Way or the SEND Team.
-Leaflets about Project SEARCH can be posted to you by calling the Admissions Team at Calderdale College on 01422 399316, or you can pick one up from the College Admissions Team.
+Leaflets about Project SEARCH can be posted to you by calling the Admissions Team at Calderdale College, phone: 01422 399316, or pick one up from the College Admissions Team.

 Scope: Starting Line – Employment Service